Scholarship & Mentorship Program

 In addition to individual and corporate sponsors, our Scholarship & Mentoring Program is funded through the proceeds from our annual International Day of the Girl campaign.

 I've always believed that when you educate a girl, you empower a nation.

 The Give Girls A Chance Essay Competition was launched in 2017 as part of the our efforts to increase access to quality education for the Nigerian girl child.
 Open to Nigerian girls between 13 and 19, the competition aims to give young Nigerian girls the opportunity to foster constructive and innovative ideas to address Nigeria's development challenges.

-The 2020 competition is now open for entries.
+The 2021 Essay Competition is now open for entries!

-This year, GGAC is celebrating girls under the theme: “GirlForce: Unscripted and Unstoppable.”
+This year, GGAC is celebrating under the theme: “Digital Generation.
+Our Generation.”